 There is a Public Members Family Tree of William’s family on Ancestry.co.uk

-William was buried at St. Margaret’s Church Cemetery, Bodelwyddan, North Wales.
+William was buried in St. Margaret’s Church Cemetery, Bodelwyddan, North Wales.
 May he rest in peace.